 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are the advantages of cut-through switching over store-and-forward switching?
+What is the main advantage of cut-through switching?

 Open an interactive chat with Bash